 Dust baseboards, shelves, and walls, and remove scuff marks from walls.

-Clean electronic devices, keyboards, and TV.
+Clean electronic devices, keyboards, and TVs.

 Bathroom